Economic Development & Business Resources

 As South Euclid celebrates its 100th Birthday in 2017, new commercial development continues at a brisk pace.
 Here is an update on some of the major projects and businesses as we begin a new year:

 Oakwood Commons continues to move closer to completion.
-New additions to Oakwood include TJ Maxx/Home Goods, Burlington Stores, Famous Footwear, Moe’s Southwest Grill, and Steak ‘n’ Shake.
-All of these stores are expected to open soon.
+New additions to Oakwood include TJ Maxx/Home Goods, Burlington Stores, Famous Footwear, Moe’s Southwest Grill, Steak ‘n’ Shake, and more all open now.

-Beginning construction this year at Oakwood will be Season’s Kosher Market.
+Also under construction is Season’s Kosher Market.
 Season’s has locations in the Northeast and mid-Atlantic regions and this will be their first location in Greater Cleveland.
 They will be constructing a full-service 20,000sf grocery store and will be a great addition to the center.

 When complete, Oakwood will have over 317,000sf of retail space.
 Of course, Oakwood remains an all green retail center.
 Developer First Interstate Properties has ensured all new construction conforms to the latest green building standards and techniques.